ibm-cloud-docs/hs-crypto/restore-keys.md

 | 1–30 days            | Destroyed         | Yes                       | Yes          |
 | 30–90 days             | Destroyed         | Yes                       | No           |
 | After 90 days          | Purged (not a key state technically)        | No                        | No           |
-{: caption="Table 1.
-Ties key states to the time from a key's deletion to what actions are possible with the key." caption-side="top"}
+{: caption="Ties key states to the time from a key's deletion to what actions are possible with the key." caption-side="top"}

 Because purged keys are inaccessible and destroyed, there is technically no _Purged_ key state.
 However, it can be useful to think of _Purged_ as being a state because nonexistence is part of the lifecycle of a key.
 {: note}